CraftAcademyLabs/ca_course/week7/cooper_client_react/01_cooper_calculator.md

 We are going to set up the acceptance testing first.
 Like we did in the BMI Calculation project, we are going to use `jest-puppeteer`.

+First, we need to add the packages:
+`$ npm i -D jest-dev-server jest-puppeteer puppeteer`

 We need to configure it now.
 Run:
 ```shell
 $ touch jest-puppeteer.config.js